Living Better: What it takes to get healthy in America

 And while access to health insurance and good medical care is important, it doesn't ensure good health without access to some basics, such as having a job, or a safe place to live and go to school.
 In fact, lots of research shows that poor health is driven by key social determinants such as stress, trauma, social isolation, racism, poverty and the lack of access to healthy food and other resources.
 For many Americans, the system is often stacked against their efforts to stay well.
 So what would it take to make the healthy choice the easy choice?

-And, long-term follow up shows the benefits can persist.
-The challenge is rates of obesity and diabetes have continued to rise.
-So, what's the best way to motivate, educate and empower people to follow recommendations to eat better and adopt other healthy habits?
-One way is to scale up programs in community settings, such as, incorporating the DPP program into YMCAs.
+And long-term follow-up shows the benefits can persist.
+The challenge is that rates of obesity and diabetes have continued to rise.
+So what's the best way to motivate, educate and empower people to follow recommendations to eat better and adopt other healthy habits?
+One way is to scale up programs in community settings, such as incorporating the DPP program into YMCAs.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.